|Corporate Governance Principles|

 5. Executive Sessions of Non-Management Directors

 The non-management directors periodically meet in executive session.
-The Lead Director (if designated by the Board) presides at such sessions.
+The Lead Director (if a Lead Director has been designated by the Board) presides at such sessions.
 In his or her absence, the Chair of the Governance and Nominating Committee shall preside at such sessions.

 The Board plans for the succession to the position of CEO.
 To assist the Board, the CEO periodically provides the Management Development and Compensation Committee with an assessment of senior managers and their succession potential.
 The CEO also provides the Management Development and Compensation Committee with an assessment of persons considered potential successors to certain senior management positions, including a review of any development plans recommended for such individuals.
 The results of these reviews are reported to and discussed with the Board.